 In May and June our daytime low tides uncover the bounty of the sea, and the sculpin spawning season serves up easy pickings for Bald Eagles.
 On this 2 hour tour we will view Bald Eagles from around the Puget Sound that flock to the shores of the Hood Canal.
 It is not uncommon to see 40 to 60 Bald Eagles on the beach and perched in overhanging trees, and some days we’ve seen over 100!
 Watch and learn about Bald Eagles with our Biologist and Naturalists and be sure to bring your camera for some rare up-close photos of eagles in their natural environment!
 This tour is conducted only in May and June when the area’s Bald Eagle population is greatest.

-Our Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal to the Dosewallips Estuary.
+Our Dosewallips Estuary Tour takes us out of Pleasant Harbor for a 2 hour paddle along the shores of the Hood Canal to the Dosewallips River outlet and estuary.
 There we will view a large colony of harbor seals, bald eagles, and other wildlife.
 Roosevelt Elk are often spotted munching on the salty grasses and a rare view of the Olympic Mountains is a treat on a clear day!
-Your guide will teach you about the wildlife we find and discuss the ecology of the Hood Canal and the estuary.
-If conditions are right we’ll paddle up river to explore the fresh water habitat of the Dosewallips River.
+Your guide will teach you about the wildlife we encounter and discuss the ecology of the Hood Canal and the estuary.
+If conditions are right we’ll paddle up river and into slow moving sloughs to explore the fresh water habitat of the Dosewallips River.
 In the late summer and fall we will watch salmon migrating upriver to spawn.

 $85 per person.